alexandra1804/loci/README.md

-# angular-fire.github.io
+# loci

-This is a little app to manage firebase db based on Firebase, Angular.js and Materialize.css
+Small app to memorize your discoveries